 If you are the winner, I will email you to get your address.
 The book will come directly from the publisher.
 That means – do NOT post as an anonymous commenter.
 Your email will not be displayed on the comment if you don’t want it to, so it’s safe and private to enter.

-I am a 43 year old busy career mom & full time student who is attempting to find her inner athlete, be a vegan in a non-vegan household, and find a way to balance it all without going crazy!
+I am a 43 yo busy career single mom, attempting to find her inner athlete, be a gluten-free & nut-free vegan, and find a way to balance it all without going crazy!

-I love to cook, read, run, do yoga, travel, and learn as many new things as I can - which often gets me in trouble....
+I love to cook, read, run, box, do yoga, dance, travel, and learn as many new things as I can - which often gets me in trouble....

 I am passionate about life in general, and if I didn't write about it, I'd probably implode.